-Your executives don't want your company's competitors to have an advantage over them"”especially one that's so simply to remedy.
+Your executives don't want your company's competitors to have an advantage over them - especially one that's so simple to remedy.

-If they see that their peers at competing organizations are participating in their customer or member online communities, your executives might be more motivated to step up and do the same, rather than risk limiting their stature in the market.
+If they see the peers at competing organizations participating in their customer or member online communities, your executives might be more motivated to step up and do the same, rather than risk limiting their stature in the market.

 Demonstrating that their competitors are putting themselves out there in online communities lends credibility to your request for participation.

 This helps to put a face to whom they're trying to help and connect with.
 It might be a customer they've had an interaction with in the past, a member of a committee or task force, or someone on the board of directors - regardless, find and highlight people they know and have a valued relationship with.